DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

                 - 🎈**full-duplex**: both comm devices can transmit/receive at same time
             - data transfer
             - connection release
+            - it establishes, coordinates, and terminates a communication session.
             - 📝Data streams exist at the Application, Presentation, and Session layers
     - ❄️**Transport Layer (4)**
         - Responsible for managing the integrity of a connection and controlling the session; providing transparent data transport and end-to-end transmission control